Downrest/Event/README.md

 # Event
 A typed remote event wrapper, taking advantage of function types (...) -> () for typechecking parameters on both firing and listening.

-By default, Event handles the creation of the remote instances behind the scenes, ensuring both the server and client access the same event instances.
+By default, Event creates the remote instances behind the scenes, ensuring both the server and client access the same event instances.
 * `newReliable(remoteName: string)`
 * `newUnreliable(unreliableRemoteName: string)`

-Alternatively, you can also reference static remote instances.
+Alternatively, you can also reference existing remote instances.
 * `wrapReliable(remoteEvent: RemoteEvent)`
 * `wrapUnreliable(unreliableRemoteEvent: UnreliableRemoteEvent)`